tiffanyfay/lets-generate-art/image-gen-demo/apps/launcher/README.md

 ## RBAC
 First we need RBAC permissions to be able to create jobs so we will create a role and rolebinding.
+TODO: explain what these do, and also show how we can't get jobs or services prior

 TODO: create a service account too vs using the default